leighton-digital/eventnet/README.md

 );
 ```

 - prefix: usually your stackname, used to namespace the event net resources.
 Usually, your stackName.
+If you are wanting to monitor multiple buses in the same application you can construct an indiviual refernce such as `${stackName}-1` and `${stackName}-2`, as long as you can reproduce this when creating the connection in your test suite
 - eventBusName: name of an existing EventBridge bus you want to subscribe too
 - includeOutput: prints out the WebSocket URL for easy access for the WebClient